Ltamann/ComfyUI-TBG-Takeaways/README.md

 # ComfyUI-TBG-Takeaways
 # TGB’s ComfyUI Development Takeaways

-A curated collection of reusable ComfyUI nodes developed by TGB during Patreon projects.
+A curated collection of reusable ComfyUI nodes developed by TGB.
 These sidecodes encapsulate key breakthroughs in model sampling, noise scheduling, and image refinement for enhanced stable diffusion workflows.

 ---